-Green Space Influences People's Moods
+Study - IIGreen Space Influences People's Moods

-, nearly 370 people were asked to use a smartphone to record their moods over a period of seven consecutive days.
+In the second study, also published in Environment International, nearly 370 people were asked to use a smartphone to record their moods over a period of seven consecutive days.
 The smartphone also tracked if they were visiting urban natural environments.

 "This study shows that there is a positive association between mood and exposure to green spaces," commented Michelle Kondo, lead author of the study.
 "However, this relationship varies as a function of age, gender and city of residence.
 In fact, the beneficial effect of green spaces on mental health was especially notable in men."

-"Both studies demonstrate that the use and quality of green spaces are key factors that influence physical activity, social contacts and emotional well-being,"
+Key Note of the Study"Both studies demonstrate that the use and quality of green spaces are key factors that influence physical activity, social contacts and emotional well-being," commented Nieuwenhuijsen.